 Then click the block to edit the content.
 Now paste this shortcode seed_bypass_form into the content editor with square brackets on either side.

-You won’t see the password input field until previewing your live page.
-Then users will be asked to “please enter your password.”
+You won’t see the password input field until you preview your live page.
+Then the system will ask users to “please enter your password.”

 Once you’re happy with the customizations for your protected WordPress page, it’s time to publish it.

-To publish a password-protected page in WordPress using SeedProd, click the down arrow next to the Save button, then click Publish.
+To publish a password-protected page, click the down arrow next to the Save button, then click Publish.

-To make your page live, head back to your SeedProd dashboard and under the Coming Soon Mode section, switch the Inactive toggle to Active.
+To make your page live, head back to your SeedProd dashboard.
+Under the Coming Soon Mode section, switch the Inactive toggle to Active.

 Your custom password-protected page is now live!

-If you want to change a password-protected page in WordPress again, click the Edit Page button in SeedProd.
+If you want to change your page again, click the Edit Page button in SeedProd.
 Then, you can change your page message, content, and style again.

 Create a New WordPress Form